Homemade Vanilla Extract with Vanilla Extract Labels

 - Tonga Vanilla – earthy, fig, raisin

-For my first batch I used vodka and Madagascar Bourbon vanilla beans.
+For my first batch, I used vodka and Madagascar Bourbon vanilla beans.
 I have since made this amazing, smoky Bourbon Vanilla Extract!

 When Should I Start Vanilla Extract?

-Start in October (or earlier) for December gifts!
+Start in June (or earlier) for December gifts!
 Start anytime, really, just note if gifting when it will be best, read on for ideal lengths of time.

-- A sharp tipped knife, this is my all around most favorite and most versatile knife!
+- A sharp-tipped knife, this is my all-around most favorite and most versatile knife!

 How to Make Homemade Vanilla Extract

-PRO TIP | If your funnel isn’t flowing, simply lift the funnel slightly breaking the seal, allowing it to flow easily.
+- If your funnel isn’t flowing, simply lift it slightly, breaking the seal and allowing it to flow easily.

 Too slow?
 See below for a suggested Instant Pot recipe.